LEO0331/Mini_projects/CodingPractice/leetcode283_ MoveZeroes.md

 Array, two-pointer

 # Solution
-use slow and fast pointers to record the position of zero and swap
+Use slow and fast pointers to record the position of zero and swap
 ```
 /*
  * @param {number[]} nums